mgtools/HAPiID/README.md

 Unique identified peptides reported by the script [get_uniquePeptides.py](scripts/get_uniquePeptides.py)

-# Using HAPiID with new (user defined) database, starting from contigs
+# Using HAPiID with new, user defined, database, starting from contigs

 We have included helper scripts that will allow the user to compile their own database.
 The user has to provide their own contings (and/or complete reference genomes), and the scripts will extract the necesarry information from these contigs in order to compile a protein database and run HAPiID.